SEX WORK TOOLKIT

 The raid of the Penthouse Night Club in 1975 was pivotal in the history of sex work in Vancouver.
 At the time, 30 to 150 sex workers worked from the Penthouse on Seymour Street each night.
 When enforcement of the laws against indoor sex work increased, sex workers needed to find new locations to work and street-based sex work increased dramatically.
 The women who had worked at the Penthouse moved to the streets of the West End until residents’ protests there led to a court injunction banning soliciting west of Granville Street.

 Since then, sex workers have worked throughout the city, frequently moving to different neighbourhoods in response to pressure from police, residents and businesses.
-Escort services and massage parlours have continued to operate in less visible locations and have flourished due to their low profile.
-Male sex workers have had a stroll in Yaletown since the early 1980s when sex work was moved out of the West End.
-Although this stroll still exists, many male sex workers now use the Internet and are members of virtual communities.
-The online sex industry has expanded with the rise of Internet use by many sex workers.
+Escort services and massage parlours have continued to operate in less visible locations and have accessed greater success due to their low profile.
+Cis men sex workers have had a stroll in Yaletown since the early 1980s when sex work was moved out of the West End.
+Although this stroll still exists, male sex workers, like many other sex workers, now work indoors and online.
+The online sex industry has expanded with the rise of Internet and social media use by many sex workers.

 Starting in the mid-1990s, sex workers from Vancouver’s Downtown Eastside began to disappear.
-Many family members, friends and community social service agencies pressured the Vancouver Police Department to launch an investigation into these cases and ultimately,serial killer Robert Pickton was arrested for 31 murder charges and convicted of 6 counts of second degree murder.
-The Missing Women case, as it came to be known, was the catalyst for many new approaches aimed at improving sex workers’ health and safety, including Living in Community.
+Many family members, friends and community social service agencies pressured the Vancouver Police Department to launch an investigation into these cases and, ultimately, serial killer Robert Pickton was arrested for 31 murder charges and convicted of 6 counts of second degree murder.
+The Missing Women case, as it came to be known, was the catalyst for many new approaches aimed at improving sex workers’ health and safety.